-SoftBank said to be asking investment banks not to finance Dish's bid for SprintAlex Wagner - Deputy Managing Editor, News Desk
+SoftBank said to be asking investment banks not to finance Dish's bid for SprintAlex Wagner - Editorial Director of News and Content

 In the latest twist that is the SoftBank-Sprint-Dish Network love triangle, it appears that SoftBank may be asking banks not to give Dish the financing that it would need to fund its bid for Sprint.
 According to sources speaking to Reuters, SoftBank is asking unnamed investment banks not to finance Dish's bid, telling the banks that giving Dish the funding that it needs could hurt their chances of taking part in the initial public offering of Alibaba Group Holding Ltd. SoftBank holds a 33 percent stake in Alibaba.

 Dish has been busy working with various investment banks in an attempt to line up the financing that it needs for its Sprint bid, but one of today's tipsters claims that the process is proving challenging for the company, with one major Wall Street bank already removing itself from Dish's funding due to its connection with SoftBank.
 All four companies mentioned in today's report declined to comment on it, but a person close to Alibaba told Reuters that SoftBank doesn't make any decisions related to the way that Alibaba is managed.

 SoftBank and Dish have been trading blows ever since Dish made its $25.5 billion offer for Sprint last month, which came months after SoftBank entered into an agreement with Sprint to acquire a 70 percent stake in the Now Network for $20.1 billion.
 For example, SoftBank CEO Masayoshi Son has called Dish's offer "incomplete and illusory," while Dish chairman Charlie Ergen has said that being an American company gives Dish an advantage in the battle for Sprint.